- Impotence/Erectile Dysfunction Introduction

 - Illustrations: Other non-surgical interventions for erectile dysfunction

-- Illustrations: Surgical intervention for erectile dysfunction
+- Illustrations: Surgical interventions for erectile dysfunction

 Impotence/Erectile Dysfunction Introduction